-Can Tho is a city at the heart of Vietnam's Mekong delta.
-Women play a significant part in water management here and are at the forefront of dealing with the impacts of flooding.
-Researcher Ly Quoc Dang crisscrossed the city to see how women cope with ongoing water challenges.
+Can Tho is the heart of Vietnam’s Mekong delta.
+Researcher Ly Quoc Dang crisscrossed the city to see how women cope with water challenges.

 Since many years, I am interested in the question: How do women cope with water challenges?